prajwalinna/code_py/README.md

 then run-> pip install pyspellchecker in your terminal , Done

 3)A simple password generator with two different modes easy and jubled(difficult) based on user requirements

+4)A simple hangman game to guess word with ASCII characters